ccbogel/QualCoder/README.md

 ## INSTALLATION

 ### Prerequisites
-Optional: VLC for audio/video coding. ffmpeg installed for speech to text and waveform image see:  https://phoenixnap.com/kb/ffmpeg-windows.
+Optional: VLC for audio/video coding.
+Optional: ffmpeg installed for speech to text and waveform image see here to install ffmpeg on Windows:  https://phoenixnap.com/kb/ffmpeg-windows.

 For installing from source you will need to have python 3.7 or a newer version installed.